Monika Dutt

-Monika Dutt is a Nova Scotia based Canadian medical doctor, and a past chair of Canadian Doctors for Medicare.
+Monika Dutt is a Canadian physician based in Nova Scotia, and a past chair of Canadian Doctors for Medicare.
 She is known for taking advocacy stances on social justice matters.
 She is a specialist in Public Health and Preventive Medicine and also in Family Medicine.

 Early life and education

 Dutt is from Burlington, Ontario and her mother was also a medical doctor.

 She studied the University of Toronto's Community Medicine Research Program and has a Doctorate in Medicine from Queen's University.

 She has a Masters of Business Administration and Masters of Public Health from Johns Hopkins University and a MFA in Creative Writing from University of British Columbia.
 She is a PhD Candidate in Health Policy at McMaster University.

 Politics

 Dutt ran for the New Democratic Party in the 2015 Canadian federal election in the Sydney-Victoria riding, and campaigned for Hillary Clinton in the 2016 United States presidential election.